dhellmann/pymotw-3/source/asyncio/coroutines.rst

 Coroutines are a language construct designed for concurrent operation.
-A coroutine function creates a coroutine object when called, and the coroutine object enters and exits execution, maintaining its state even when it is not actively running.
+A coroutine function creates a coroutine object when called, and the caller can then run the code of the function using the coroutine's :func:`send` method.
+A coroutine can pause execution using the ``await`` keyword with another coroutine.
+While it is paused, the coroutine's state is maintained, allowing it to resume where it left off the next time it is awakened.

 Starting a Coroutine
 ====================